fubicales2016/fogbowcloud.org/content/pages/rendezvous.md

 # The rendezvous service

 The rendezvous service provides a directory for the private clouds that are member of a particular fogbow federation.
 It allows members to find each other by providing a complete status of the federation.
+The service may be implemented by replicated components running at different sites.
+These components run a lazy replication protocol to keep all components eventually synchronized.
+Strong consistency is not required, since the service only gives a hint of the clouds that currently belong to the federation.

 ## Service architecture